 Whitt and John admire their latest wax cylinder recording!
 (Thanks to Martha Burns for the photo.)

 Slide show: Brasstown, NC concert (photos by Walter Birdwell); trip to Alaska; interview for Art Rosenbaum's radio show.
 All in 2015!

 "Mississippi Echoes," by Whitt Mead & John Schwab

 The Hoover Uprights, ca. 2005

 The Mostly Mountain Boys play "Rockhouse Gambler" at the Santa Fe Bluegrass & Old-Time Music Festival.

-The Hoover Uprights have been together as a band since early 1993.
+The Hoover Uprights were together as a band from early 1993 until I moved to North Carolina in 2016.
 We began as a quartet, with Bill Schmidt (fiddle and occasional banjo), Kate Brett (banjo), Kevin Enoch (banjo-uke, bass, and what-have-you), and me (guitar).
-But it didn't take long before we made the acquaintance of harmonica player extraordinaire Dave Rice, and Dave's been the Hoover Uprights' blower attachment ever since!
+But it didn't take long before we made the acquaintance of harmonica player extraordinaire Dave Rice, and he became the Hoover Uprights' blower attachment right on the spot!